Jimmie Hall: 1964

 Handed the center fielder job to start the 1964 season, Hall had a decent sophomore season but did not quite reproduce his 1963 production.
 Although he would raise his batting average to .282, his power would fall off somewhat with a 24% drop in home runs (from 33 to 25) and a 40% drop in triples (5 to 3).
 The Twins would also see a drop off, going from a 91 win, third-place finish in 1963 to 79 wins and sixth in the 10-team AL. However, Hall would be named to his first All-Star game in 1964, along with teammates Killebrew, Allison, Tony Oliva, and Camilo Pascual, and would be a 9th inning defensive replacement for the AL starter in centerfield, Mickey Mantle.

 On May 2, 1964, Minnesota became the third club in the MLB history to hit four consecutive home runs in the same inning, as Oliva, Allison, Hall, and Killebrew all connected in the top of the 11th inning in a 3–3 tie game.
 With 3 home runs off Kansas City Athletics reliever Dan Pfister and Killebrew's off his replacement, Vern Handrahan, the Twins would pull out a 7–3 victory.

 On May 27 versus the Los Angeles Angels, he led off the fifth inning and was hit on the cheek by a pitch from fire-balling southpaw Bo Belinsky.
 Hall immediately exited the game, but returned to the starting lineup about a week later and then played well for the remainder of the season while wearing a special protective flap on his batting helmet.
 However, this beaning and his already feeble showing against left-handed pitchers - hitting .187 with only 4 of his 121 career home runs off them - contributed to his being timid and ineffective versus southpaws, and could contribute to why he ended up finished as a productive player by his sixth season.
+This theory has been called into question.

+In 1963, before the beaning, he hit .235 with one home run in 68 at-bats against left-handed pitching, while hitting .263 with 32 home runs against right-handers.
+In the year after Belinsky hit him, 1965, Hall had a .240 average against lefthanders with one home run in 96 at-bats, while hitting .296 with 19 home runs against right handers.
+In 1966 and 1967, his average against left-handers fell to .163 and .098 respectively, with only 1 home run combined in 84 total at-bats those two years.